battlecode/battlecode21/backend/README.md

 python manage.py makemigrations
 python manage.py migrate
 ```

+You must make migrations and migrate the first time you start the website, or whenever you change the models.

 Then, create a new league (which currently has to be done manually, for example in Postico), with id 0.
 We don't currently use multiple leagues.